cloud-based CMMS for asset lifecycle management

 Optimizing the Disposal Process

-Once you’ve determined that disposal makes sense, there are a few more decisions to be reached.
+Once you’ve determined that disposal makes sense, there are a few more decisions your team will need to make.
 Managers will need to consider:

 CMMS software, like eMaint, stores and organizes that data for easy analysis.
 When vibration levels cross a certain threshold (or when other asset data exceeds limits), eMaint automatically starts a maintenance workflow so that your teams know exactly what they need to do to correct the problem.